 The Smart Columbus Connected Vehicle Environment research study aims to improve driver safety and mobility in central Ohio.
-Our goal is to equip 500 residents' vehicles with study equipment designed to provide in-car safety alters which may help you make more informed driving decisions.
+Study recruitment ended Dec 11, 2020.
+We equipped just over 300 residents’ vehicles with study equipment designed to provide in-car safety alerts which may help drivers make more informed decisions.

-You may be a good candidate for our program if you drive three or more times a week on the following streets:
+Eligible candidates for our study drive three or more times a week on the following streets:

 As a participant, your vehicle will be collecting data and “talking” to other cars and traffic signals every time it’s in the designated area.
 You’ll even receive study-related safety alerts when interacting with other connected cars outside the corridor (but not alerts from school zones or traffic signals).